 And here’s the part that I found most moving: on top of the church today is a golden cross given by the people of Great Britain.
 It was crafted by the son of one of the pilots who bombed Dresden and it bears this message: “Build bridges—Live Reconciliation—Bolster Belief.”

-So this picture of light and dark stones shows much more than is first obvious, does it not?
+So the picture of light and dark stones shows much more than is at first obvious.

 Lori Erickson is one of America’s top travel writers specializing in spiritual journeys.
 She’s the author of the Near the Exit: Travels With the Not-So-Grim Reaper and Holy Rover: Journeys in Search of Mystery, Miracles, and God.
 Her website Spiritual Travels features holy sites around the world.